Matcha Truffles – a Delicious St. Patrick’s Day Treat

 • Add the Matcha powder and mix it with the white chocolate ganache.

-½ teaspoon Matcha powder
+½ tsp Matcha powder

 • Sieve the ganache through a close-meshed sieve.